Do Go On - 127 - Escape From Colditz Castle

 Oh my God, exactly right.

-One of them in looked remarkably like the local electrician.
+One of the men looked remarkably like the local electrician, which is crazy.

 A man named Willie.